AYDA Awards

 • Is your design able to deliver and demonstrate commercial or social values?

-• Does your design reflect ergonomic and environmental principles that sustain physical well-being?
+• Does your design reflect ergonomic and environmental principles that sustain physical wellbeing?

 • Does your design offer alternative perspectives and/or ways of solving problems?